Can you park on a single yellow line in the UK? Well, that depends.

 However, the rules around faded lines aren’t as strict.
 If the lines are unclear, you could argue that you didn’t see them.
 That may get you out of trouble if you really didn’t see the lines and they were actually too faded to be seen.
 However, that’s the prerogative of the police.

 If you get a Penalty Charge Notice (PCN), you can appeal.
 Take clear photos of the faded lines as evidence.
 Councils should maintain road markings, but this doesn’t always happen quickly.
-A strong appeal may work, but again there’s no guarantee.
+A strong appeal may work, but again, there’s no guarantee.
+It is also your responsibility to look for road signs before parking.

 Also Read: How Much is a Speed Awareness Course?
 10 NSAC FAQs Answered!